Anti-Catholicism: German Empire

 Unification into the German Empire in 1871 saw a country with a Protestant majority and large Catholic minority, speaking German or Polish.
 Anti-Catholicism was common.
 The powerful German Chancellor Otto von Bismarck – a devout Lutheran – forged an alliance with secular liberals in 1871–1878 to launch a Kulturkampf (literally, "culture struggle") especially in Prussia, the largest state in the new German Empire to destroy the political power of the Catholic Church and the Pope.
 Catholics were numerous in the South (Bavaria, Baden-Wuerttemberg) and west (Rhineland) and fought back.
 Bismarck intended to end Catholics' loyalty with Rome (ultramontanism) and subordinate all Germans to the power of his state.

 Priests and bishops who resisted the Kulturkampf were arrested or removed from their positions.
 By the height of anti-Catholic legislation, half of the Prussian bishops were in prison or in exile, a quarter of the parishes had no priest, half the monks and nuns had left Prussia, a third of the monasteries and convents were closed, 1800 parish priests were imprisoned or exiled, and thousands of laymen were imprisoned for helping the priests.
 There were anti-Polish elements in Greater Poland and Silesia.
 The Catholics refused to comply; they strengthened their Centre Party.

 Pius IX died in 1878 and was replaced by more conciliatory Pope Leo XIII who negotiated away most of the anti-Catholic laws beginning in 1880.
-Bismark himself broke with the anti-Catholic Liberals and worked with the Catholic Centre Party to fight Socialism.
+Bismarck himself broke with the anti-Catholic Liberals and worked with the Catholic Centre Party to fight Socialism.
 Pope Leo officially declared the end of the Kulturkampf on 23 May 1887.